kerel-fs/spectranalysis/README.md

 It implements loading of SatNOGS Artifacts (HDF5 files), displaying the contained waterfall file and provides an interface for extracing timestamped frequency measurements from it.

+The latest codes is published using GitHub Actions on github-pages at <https://kerel-fs.github.io/spectranalysis/example.html>.
 # Deployment

 Run the following commands: